 After coming to live in New Zealand in March 2020 we were soon hit with increasingly severe restrictions due to the Covid 19 epidemic.
 Before the complete lock-down we snuck in a final tramp to the summit of Grandview Mountain (1398m) at the southern end of Lake Hawea.
 The views from the top were indeed grand, although I most liked the views into Grandview Creek Conservation Area that we passed along the way.
 Overall not the most spectacular of the walks in this selection, but still a goodie.

 I’ve done lots of walks in Otago that might also be to your liking so have a browse through my blog.
-One short option in town is the Mt Iron Circuit.
+One short option in town is the Mt Iron Circuit., and another pretty good walk is Lindis Peak.
 There’s more information on activities around Wanaka on the DOC website.
-I’ve also written best-of compilations for nearby Queenstown and Glenorchy.
+I’ve also written best-of compilations for nearby Queenstown, Glenorchy, and Central Otago.
 Enjoy!